 Two fluorescent marked derivatives of the sagB strain were generated by transduction of plasmids expressing either the green fluorescent protein (GFP) or a red fluorescent protein (mCherry).
 Embryos were infected with a standard inoculum containing a 1:1 ratio of GFP and mCherry-expressing sagB strain.
 A few embryos were taken at each time point for fluorescence imaging.
 After 1 hour post infection, expression of both fluorescent markers was found within host cells (Figure 4.7A and A').
 Fluorescent bacteria could be detected until 90 hours post-infection in healthy-looking infected embryos, which is in line with the bacterial dynamics experiments section 4.2.2.
 Only after 70 hours post infection could fluorescent abscesses be observed in a limited number of infected embryos (Figure 4.7B and B').
 Spatially separated abscesses appeared clonal (made of only one fluorescent mutant), though cells containing the other fluorescent strain could be observed around the abscess (Figure 4.7B').
 However, bacterial cells which were not fluorescent were also detected at this late time-point (Figure 4.7C).
 Either a proportion of bacteria lost the plasmid or they were dead.

-To determine quantitatively strain ratios, two resistance marked derivatives of the sagB strain were generated, resulting in double resistant mutants (the new resistance gene and the original kanamycin resistance).
+To determine quantitatively strain ratios, two resistance marked derivatives of the sagB strain were generated, resulting in double resistant mutants (erythromycin and the original kanamycin resistance for one, tetracycline and the original kanamycin resistance for the other).
 The resistance was encoded on the integrative plasmid used for the strains described in Chapter 3 (pMUTIN4 derivatives pGM068 and pGM070).
-Embryos infected with a standard inoculum of the sagB strain have a high rate of survival as the sagB is highly attenuated (see section 4.2.1.).
+Embryos infected with a standard inoculum of the sagB strain have a high rate of survival as sagB is highly attenuated (see section 4.2.1.).
 Thus, a large number of embryos (over 120) were used and infected with a 1:1 mixture of erythromycin and tetracycline-resistant sagB derivatives.
 Twenty-one dead embryos were collected and homogenised over the course of the experiment.
 Five live embryos were also collected at each time point.
 The strain ratios were determined by serial dilution of homogenised embryos.
 The distribution of bacterial strain ratios demonstrated a skew in favour of one marked-strain over the other in live and dead embryos infected with the sagB strain (Figure 4.8A and B).
 The data for dead embryos infected with the parental strain was taken from Prajsnar (2009) and demonstrated a skew in strain ratios (Figure 4.8C).
 Two comparisons of the variance of ratios were calculated using a two-tailed Fisher test: i) between live and dead embryos infected with the sagB mutant, ii) between dead embryos infected with the sagB mutant and dead ones infected with the parental strain.
-For both comparisons the null hypothesis was rejected (variances are not equal, p < 0.0001).
+For both comparisons, the null hypothesis was rejected (variances are not equal, p < 0.0001).
 The distribution of strain ratios appeared significantly different, suggesting that the sagB mutant does not go through the immune bottleneck leading to clonal expansion as its parent.
 Although the distributions of strain ratios appeared to be normally distributed, the D'Agostino and Pearson normality test showed that this was not the case (p < 0.0001), potentially leading to a type I error with the Fisher test.
 A Kolmogorov-Smirnov non-parametric test for equality of distributions was thus performed.
 The null-hypothesis that the samples have the same distribution was not rejected in both comparisons (p = 0.17 for live versus dead embryos infected with the sagB mutant, p = 0.37 for dead embryos infected with the sagB mutant versus SH1000).
 Considering that the distribution of the data is not Gaussian, the result of the Kolmogorov-Smirnov test is likely correct compared with that of the Fisher test.